alexrvandam/Descriptron-Portal/README.md

 Public support and questions: please open a GitHub Discussion or Issue in this repository. please open a GitHub Discussion or Issue in this repository.

+## The cost if FREE the image just shows the estimated cost for me to run it but it is TOTALLY FREE for new users.

 <img width="1299" height="839" alt="Screenshot from 2026-03-09 12-18-08" src="https://github.com/user-attachments/assets/e288be5a-da5f-4591-bd17-6b9e48bc5909" />

 Below is how to re-engineer the portal if useres so desire and to also explain to users who want a deeper understanding of how the portal works for those espececially interested.